luz-abastos/FORK-DAW/README.md

 After forking this repository, you can make some changes to the project, and submit a Pull Request as practice.

 For some more information on how to fork a repository, check out our guide, "Forking Projects"".
-Thanks! 💖 Holi
+Thanks! 💖 Holi Hi, I'm Inma, a DAW student, I'm trying to modify the FORK-DAW readme file